Contributing to OpenSLP

 SourceForge uses GNU list server software so you may configure your account to receive as much or as little of our list traffic as you desire.
 If you want to keep the traffic to a minimum, try the digest form, wherein you get one consolidated message per day.

-The very latest code is available from the OpenSLP Subversion repository for read-only access.
-Patches made to the source code should be made to reasonably late trunk or branch revisions (preferrably HEAD) so they can easily be merged into the code base by an OpenSLP team member.
+The very latest code is available from the OpenSLP Mercurial DVCS repository for read-only access.
+Patches made to the source code should be made to reasonably late branch revisions (preferrably at the tip) so they can easily be merged into the code base by an OpenSLP team member.

-To check out the source code from the OpenSLP Subversion repository, install a Subversion client for your operating system and issue the following command from a command shell prompt:
+To check out the source code from the OpenSLP Mercurial repository, install a Mercurial client for your operating system and issue the following command from a command shell prompt:

-This command will create a directory within the current directory called openslp-trunk containing just the trunk line code.
+This command will create a directory within the current directory called openslp-mercurial containing a local copy of the entire openslp repository.

-For Microsoft Windows users, a GUI tool like TortoiseSVN may be used to accomplish the same task.
+For Microsoft Windows users, a GUI tool like TortoiseHG, or another tool of your choice, may be used to accomplish the same task.
 Follow the instructions for the tool, using the above URL in the proper location, to check out OpenSLP source code with a Windows-based graphical tool.

 Submitting Patches